ameaaira00/AttendanceQRScanner/README.md

 - **[Heroku](https://www.heroku.com/):** A cloud platform that enables deployment of web applications.
 It is used to host the application online.
 The app is deployed at https://attendanceqrcode-flask-app-9e2f6557c363.herokuapp.com/.

+## Learnings

+- **Flask's `url_for` Function**: Flask's `url_for` function is very helpful for generating URLs for static files and routes dynamically.
+It helps avoid hardcoding URLs, making your application more flexible and easier to maintain.

+- **Plain JavaScript, CSS, and HTML**: I used plain JavaScript, CSS, and HTML for this project, which was refreshing compared to using frameworks like React or Angular.
+It simplified the development process and allowed me to focus on core functionality.

+- **Vercel Deployment**: Vercel offers smooth deployment for various applications, but it doesn't support SQLite databases, which meant I couldn't use it for storing user data.
+I had to explore other options for database integration, hence Heroku.

+- **QR Code Library**: I discovered that there are existing libraries for generating QR codes, which saved me the effort of building this functionality from scratch.

+- **Free Deployment Sites**: There are free deployment platforms available that can be used for hosting applications.
+However, they may have limitations or specific requirements.

+- **GitHub Deployment**: GitHub itself does not support deploying Flask applications directly or managing databases.
+I needed to use a dedicated deployment service for that purpose.

+- **Heroku CLI Login**: To log in to Heroku using their CLI, I needed an API key due to a bug with their 2FA.
+This was necessary for accessing Heroku services through the command line.

+- **Dyno Management**: Before deploying the site, I needed to configure dyno settings.
+I opted to use basic dynos to avoid additional costs.
+The dyno type can be toggled as needed for scaling.

 ## Installation

 1. **Clone the Repository:**